wmo-im/wis2box/docs/source/quickstart.rst

 From here, you can run ``python3 wis2box-ctl.py status`` to confirm that containers are running.

 To explore your wis2box installation and services, visit http://localhost:8999 in your web browser.

-To view the Minio UI to see the wis2box storage buckets, visit http://localhost:9001.
-Minio username and password are configured throught your environment variables, see :ref:`configuration`.
-Default username/password is minio/minio123